horsefacts/weth-invariant-testing/README.md

 $ make clean
 ```

+This is a quick and dirty form of [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing), which may be coming as a native Foundry feature [some time soon](https://github.com/foundry-rs/foundry/issues/478)).

 ## Accounting for `selfdestruct`

 Our tests seem to be pretty comprehensive, but there is one final boss battle before we can call them complete.